-Homemade Goulash Soup
+Homemade Goulash Soup Recipe

 This homemade Goulash Soup is called Gulaschsuppe in Germany.
 For this goulash soup you can use venison, beef or beef and pork mixed.
 If you use venison, the meat cubes should be marinated as described below.
 Beef and a mix of beef with pork does not need to be marinated.

-Ingredients for marinade for Homemade Goulash Soup with venison:
+Ingredients for marinade used for venison:

 - 1000 g (2.2 lb.) venison roast OR beef roast (if pre-cut, make sure the cubes are not too large)